vedph/gve-doc/usage/snapshot-sample1.md

 4. save the feature (round check button) and the operation (`save` button).
 The operation appears in the list.
 Before looking at the rendition, let us add an alteration to the base text with the next operation.

+> The separation of indentation from base text here is just a matter of convenience to ensure a uniform model.
+We set the input text as plain text, and then separate its visual aspect (like indents) on the visual layer via a rendition feature.

 ### Black Hand

 (1) `old` → `Old`.
 Here we literally replace `o` with `O`, adding an `immediate` feature with value `1` (which here represents the true value of a boolean feature).